-If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-A career that's increasingly in demand is an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+You can join this rewarding industry by becoming an HVAC technician.
+Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Many technicians are skilled with both residential and commercial equipment.
-And, most importantly, you’ll learn a great deal about:
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+Most work with both homeowners and business owners.
+And, most important, you’ll learn a great deal about:

 - Air conditioners